jdmonin/JSettlers2/README.txt

   $ psql -d socdata --file jsettlers-sec-postgres.sql
 If the scripts run without any errors, they will produce very terse output such as "CREATE DATABASE" or "CREATE TABLE".
+When you start your JSettlers server, remember to specify the postgres DB using:
+  -Djsettlers.db.url=jdbc:postgresql://localhost/socdata
+You may also need to specify a jsettlers.db.jar value as noted in the "JDBC driver" section.

 For sqlite:
 Copy jsettlers-tables.sql to the same directory as JSettlersServer.jar